Pinafore/qb/README.md

 Compute Cloud (EC2).
 This is the way we use to develop and improve Qanta so it is the most tested method.
 For convenience we also periodically publish new AMIs so you don't have to run the Packer scripts.
 2. Use the scripts which Packer runs to install Qanta on your own machine.
-We include a brief overview of where these scripts are and what they do, and welcome any contributions to improving them.
-Since they are not our primary way of developing Qanta we don't actively maintain it.
+Since this is not our primary method of development we don't have specific instructions, but welcome someone to contribute them.
+The primary installation script is `packer/setup.sh`

 Latest QANTA AMI ID on US-west-1: `ami-a4ca8fc4`